Skip to main content

 • MK-677 ∞ This is an orally active growth hormone secretagogue, offering a different method of administration to achieve similar benefits in elevating growth hormone and IGF-1 levels.

 These systemic interventions, whether through hormonal recalibration or peptide-based stimulation, are all aimed at one central purpose.
 They seek to restore the integrity of the body’s internal communication network.
-By doing so, they provide the brain with the biochemical resources it needs to engage its powerful, innate systems of plasticity and repair, leading to enhanced and resilience.
+By doing so, they provide the brain with the biochemical resources it needs to engage its powerful, innate systems of plasticity and repair, leading to enhanced cognitive function and resilience.

 Academic